AmamiyaHoshie/iNClassSec-ESM/README.md

 mechanisms of non-classical secretion pathways are not yet clear, identifying NCSPs through biolog- ical experiments is expensive and time-consuming, making it imperative to develop computational methods to address this issue.
-Existing NCSP prediction methods mainly use traditional handcrafted feature extraction to represent proteins from sequence information, which limits the models’ ability to capture complex protein characteristics.
+Existing NCSP prediction methods mainly use traditional handcrafted featurs to represent proteins from sequence information, which limits the models’ ability to capture complex protein characteristics.
 In this study, we propose a novel NCSP predictor, iNClassSec- ESM, which combines deep learning with traditional classifiers to enhance prediction performance. iNClassSec-ESM integrates an XGBoost model trained on comprehensive handcrafted features and a